 Sea Foam isn’t just for cars, although that’s where it tends to be most effective.
 Bikers swear by it too, especially when taking a motorbike out of storage after a long, cold winter.
 So do truck drivers, particularly after their vehicle hits the 200,000-mile mark.

 One reviewer swears by it for his snow blower, explaining, “It’s not snake oil and it’s not a secret ingredient.
 It’s just a formula of common chemicals in the right amounts that works like a charm on internal combustion engines.”

-3. Chevron 65740 Techron Concentrate Plus Fuel System Cleaner – General use in any combustion engine
+3. Chevron 65740 Techron Concentrate Plus Fuel System Cleaner – Good for general use in any combustion engine

 Chevron’s cleaner earned its high ranking because of its consistent performance and its popularity amongst users.

 If you’re new to the market and you want to use a product that will hold your hand and guide you through the process, this is the fuel injector cleaner for you.